MasonEgger/website/my_site/content/about/_index.md

 Mason is currently a Developer Advocate at DigitalOcean who specializes in cloud infrastructure, distributed systems, and Python.
 Prior to his work at DigitalOcean he was an SRE helping build and maintain a highly available hybrid multicloud PaaS.
-He is an avid  programmer, musician, speaker, educator, and writer/blogger at [masonegger.com](https://www.masonegger.com).
-He works on numerous open source projects, but tends to gravitate towards educational technology and Open Educational Resources projects.
+He is an avid  programmer, speaker, educator, and writer/blogger.
+He is a maintainer of the DigitalOcean terraform provider and contributes to random open source projects here and there.
 In his spare time he enjoys reading, camping, kayaking, and exploring new places.

 # Longer, More Robust Biography